Sitka Maritime Heritage Society

 The Japonski Island Boathouse, slightly right of center.
 Photo taken from atop a gravel conveyer near Harbor Island, similar to a view from the bridge, today.
 Photo Sitka Historical Society, Johnson Collection.

-World War II Significance of the Japonski Island Boathouse
+World War II and the Japonski Island Boathouse

 The Japonski Island Boathouse is part of the Sitka Naval Air Station and its Harbor Defenses, now designated a National Historic Landmark as the only defense installation in the North Pacific at the outbreak of WWII.